CaptainCrouton89/AlariaWiki/World Timeline.md

 ## The Gaeaic Eon (120 million - 7,210 years ago)

 In the aftermath of the Ezz Rift, Alaria underwent profound changes.
-The influx of Ezz caused the spirit plane to separate from the soul and shadow planes, creating the additional plane known today as Celesté.
+The influx of Ezz caused the spiritual planes to separate from the soul and shadow planes, creating the additional planes: the Ethereal and the Nethereal planes.
 While many creatures perished alongside the titans, others survived, adapting to the new mixed atmosphere.

-This new planar configuration gave rise to psyic energy—the substrate that allows magic to flow freely throughout Alaria.
-The emergence of psyic energy brought new life, thought, and diversity to the world, marking the beginning of the third eon.
+This new planar configuration gave rise to the psywinds and faesong.
+With Azus and Melera's influence combined, there was a constant whirlwind of exchanging energies among thought and emotion.
+These were the psywinds and faesong—a roiling sea of thought that permeates all of Alaria, and an ever present melody of every emotion on the planes.
+These new interactions gave rise to numerous new creatures on Alaria.

 ### The Birth of Gaea (120 million years ago)

 From the ashes of the old world rose Gaea, the Earth Mother.
-Gaea brought emotion to Alaria, channeling her magic directly from the psyic energy that now permeated the world.
-She named her magical language Kethic, which would later form the basis of Kethic Elementalism.
+Gaea was the emotion of the land itself, channeling her magic directly from the faesong that now pervaded the world.

 Gaea's domain was everywhere, but her power was strongest in the material realm.
 She bore three sons who would become her protectors: